-We guarantee giggles when you serve up this dish from Boulder Locavore.
-The kids will get a kick out of “eyeballs” in their pasta—and you’ll love that it’s a healthier twist on a Halloween-themed dinner.
+We guarantee giggles when you serve up this Halloween dinner idea from Boulder Locavore.
+The kids will get a kick out of “eyeballs” in their pasta—and you’ll love that it’s got a healthy twist.

 We’ve got to hand it to Party Tipz for coming up with a truly creative way to serve up hot dogs on Halloween.
 Add ketchup for an extra “bloody” Halloween-themed dinner that little ghouls will love.

 Your kid crew will go gaga for these homemade pizza pockets from Dinner at the Zoo.
 They’re inspired by jack-o’-lanterns and are the perfect pepperoni addition to your Halloween-themed dinners.

 Need a magical way to get the kids to eat their veggies?
 How about this idea from Boulder Locavore, which involves arranging crudité edibles to look like a screaming witch?
 Now that’s what we call fun with food!